 Bridging the gender pension gap

 Of course, wage gaps play a significant role.
 Equal pay will be one of the biggest foundational changes needed to eradicate pension gender disparity.
 It is vital that businesses review their internal policies and develop a strategy to close their organisational gender pay gap.
-Businesses must implement important changes, from allowing women access to equal opportunities for career development and promotions to ensuring they are paid the same as their male counterparts within the same role.
+Businesses must implement important changes, from allowing women access to equal opportunities for career development and promotions to ensuring they’re paid the same as their male counterparts within the same role.

-As of April 2022, government data showed that among all full-time and part-time employees, men earn on average 14.9% more than women.
+As of April 2022, government data showed that, among all full-time and part-time employees, men earn on average 14.9% more than women.
 Although progress has been made – the pay gap is down from 26.9% in 2002 – encouraging more transparent reporting on gender pay breakdowns within organisations is a critical step for bringing the issue to employers’ attention.

 Further, more must be done to help female employees engage with their workplace pension, assess the state of their savings and understand the potential benefits of increasing their contributions.
 According to our research, just 26% of women say that they have savings and plans in place to sustain their current lifestyle in retirement.
 A long-overdue simplification of the pensions system and introduction of the pensions dashboard will play a crucial role here.